 Tools, techniques, applications and limitations.

 The course also provides guidance on how to facilitate Hazard Identification meetings.
+This course assumes no prior knowledge or experience and provides plenty of hands-on practice of identifying hazards and developing risk registers.

 Who should attend?